 Australia's Northern Star to buy 50% stake in KCGM for $800 mln

-KCGM is a joint venture between Newmont and Saracen Mineral Holdings SAR.AX and includes the super pit in Kalgoorlie, Western Australia, among other deposits.
+KCGM is a joint venture between Newmont and Saracen Mineral Holdings SAR.AX and owns the Super Pit in Kalgoorlie, Western Australia, among other deposits.
+Super Pit is the biggest open pit gold mine in Australia.

+Last month, Saracen became the joint venture partner after Barrick sold its 50% share of KCGM.

-Northern Star said the deal would be funded through A$480 million ($325.73 million) in debt, A$765 million institutional placement and a share purchase plan targeting to raise up to A$50 million.
+Northern Star said it would fund the deal through A$480 million ($325.73 million) in debt, A$765 million institutional placement and a share purchase plan targeting to raise up to A$50 million.

+The Western Australia-based company said the acquisition would be accretive to its earnings per share in the first full financial year of ownership.

+Gold miners have been on a deal-making spree to boost their waning reserves amid higher bullion prices.

 ($1 = 1.4736 Australian dollars)